Universal Credit will replace many existing benefits and provide both in and out of work support for working-age claimants.

 Universal Credit early roll out

-Universal Credit will go live in Tameside, Oldham, Wigan and Warrington from April 2013.
+Universal Credit went live in Tameside in April 2013 and in Oldham, Wigan and Warrington from July 2013.
 The early roll out will test the new benefit payment system with local authorities, employers and claimants in a live environment before Universal Credit is introduced across the country in October 2013.

 Universal Credit local authority pilots